 The stakes for software security are very high, and yet many development teams deal with software security only after the code has been developed and the software is being prepared for delivery.
 As with any aspect of software quality, to ensure successful implementation, security and privacy issues should be managed throughout the entire software development lifecycle.

-In this course, you will employ the best practices in software development to develop secure software and you will learn to:
+In this course, you will employ best practices in software development to develop secure software.

 Lesson 1: Identifying the Need for Security in Your Software Projects

 - Topic A: Identify Security Requirements and Expectations

 - Topic B: Identify Factors That Undermine Software Security

 - Topic C: Find Vulnerabilities in Your Software

 - Topic D: Gather Intelligence on Vulnerabilities and Exploits